Welcome to Mastering a Budget!

 But while my colleagues were spending their first hard-earned dollars on new cars and buying homes in great neighborhoods, I spent my money on hiring a financial planner, who gave us the simple task of creating a budget.

 And it wasn’t long before he approached me and said, “I think you CAN do this.”

 Fast forward two years, and we are beating all odds with my loan repayment journey.
 We started with the goal of paying the loans down in ten years, and then we realized we can do it in nine.
 Currently, our trajectory points us closer to SEVEN YEARS.
 It’s changed the way I view my job dramatically, and the ability to prioritize my dollars into the things that bring me most joy gave me the freedom to pursue hobbies and passions, the biggest of which is my student loan repayment journey.

-Below is an image of how well we have succeeded in the last two years.
 We have had great success in being consistent with our loan repayment, despite fluctuations that life threw our way.
 Consistency is key!

 We define our success not with the amount of money we’ve saved or the amount of debt we’ve paid of, but the ability to live a lifestyle that is in line with our core values, as well as one that gives us the most joy.